Values & Ethos - Our Mission Statement

 - (Reception intake meetings, parent evenings, newsletters, reports, website, homework, parent partnership letters, RE topic letter, phonics meetings)

 - By maintaining positive links between school, home and the wider community.

-(use of school – catechists working with and in school in relation to Reconciliation, First Holy Communion and Confirmation, Brownies, wraparound care, Visitors, Collective Worship assemblies, achievement assemblies, share a prayer, sports clubs, Rosary group, feast day masses, community sports, choir singing at local Retirement home)
+- (use of school – catechists working with and in school in relation to Reconciliation, First Holy Communion and Confirmation, Brownies, wraparound care, Visitors, Collective Worship assemblies, praise assembly, share a prayer, sports clubs, Rosary group, feast day masses, community sports, choir singing at local Retirement home)

 - By enabling all to be responsible citizens of the local and global community reaching out into the world.

-- (charities – CAFOD, Mission Together, Good Shepherd, Nugent Care, Salvation Army, Cancer Research, Wigan and Leigh Hospice, The Brick Homeless project, Christmas Shoe Box Appeal, Poppy Appeal, Children in Need, Wish FM, Toy Box Appeal)
+- (charities – CAFOD, Mission Together, Good Shepherd- Nugent Care, Cancer Research, Wigan and Leigh Hospice, The Brick Homeless project, Christmas Shoe Box Appeal, Poppy Appeal, Children in Need, Wish FM, Toy Box Appeal)

 - By working together with other schools sharing and celebrating skills and talents.